 Naranjo is the capital city of the canton of Naranjo in the province of Alajuela in Costa Rica.
 It is also the name of the district that includes the city.
 The district of Naranjo covers an area of 25.75 km² and has a population of 19,760.

 We visited Naranjo last week when we had the rental car hoping to see this well-known Catholic church.
-Upon arrival, we discovered the church was temporarily closed due to renovation.
-Instead, we wandered around the center of town and the local park, observing yet another community filled with friendly people.
+Unfortunately, upon arrival, we discovered the church was temporarily closed due to renovation.
+So instead, we wandered around the center of town and the local park, observing yet another community filled with friendly people.

 From this site: